Sandra Pupatello: Minister of International Trade and Investment

 In September 2008, she was appointed the province's Minister of International Trade and Development, which was created with the mandate of attracting new investment in Ontario.

 Minister of Economic Development and Trade

 In June 2009, she was appointed the Minister of Economic Development and Trade, a new ministry that combined three previous ministries: Small Business, International Trade and Investment and Economic Development.

 In June 2011, she announced that she would not seek re-election in the October 2011 general election.

+Post-politics

+Following her retirement from politics, she took a position as director of business and global markets at PricewaterhouseCoopers.